markmnl/fmsg/SPECIFICATION.md

 ## Domain Name Resolution

-fmsg hosts for a domain are listed in a `TXT` record on the subdomain `fmsghosts` for the recipient's domain name, e.g.: `fmsghosts.example.com` for `@user@example.com`.
+fmsg hosts for a domain are listed in a `TXT` record on the subdomain: `fmsghosts`, of the recipient's domain.
+For example: `@user@example.com`'s domain `example.com` will have the subdomain `fmsghosts.example.com`.
 The `TXT` record is formatted thus:

 * ASCII encoded
 * First value is: "fmsg"
-* Followed by one or more values each of which must be either an A, AAAA record type or IP address
+* Followed by one up to five values each of which must be either an A, AAAA record type or IP address

 If the `fmsghosts` subdomain does not exist the recipients domain name should be tried directly instead; otherwise the domain names listed should be tried in the order they appear.